Mere Sajana Saath Nibhana

 Mere Sajana Saath Nibhana is a 1992 Indian Hindi-language film directed by Rajesh Vakil, starring Mithun Chakraborty, Juhi Chawla, Shantipriya and Prem Chopra.
-The film is the remake of the Tamil hit Kizhakku Vaasal.
+The film is the remake of the Tamil film Kizhakku Vaasal.

 Plot

 Kanhaiya (Mithun Chakraborty) lives with his mother in a small rural town in India, and makes a living singing and dancing at wedding, birthdays, and other important ceremonies in the community along with Bhola (Shakti Kapoor), a young man whom Kanhaiya's mother had offered house and shelter when he was lost in a fair.
 Chanchal, community's powerful Thakur and Zamindar Raghuvir Singh's daughter, who throws pranks on Kanhaiya often, falls in love with him eventually, and asks him to approach her father for her hand in marriage.
 Bhola and Kanhaiya's mother approaches him accordingly, but are insulted, severely beaten and thrown out.
-Kanhaiya's mother tells Bhola to not to disclose this incident to Kanhaiya but as a result of severe thrashing, insult and shock, Kanhaiya's mother dies and this incident makes Bhola disclose all that what had happened at the Thakur's house, leaving Kanhaiya enraged to avenge her death from the arrogant Thakur.
+Kanhaiya's mother tells Bhola not to disclose this incident to Kanhaiya but as a result of severe thrashing, insult and shock, Kanhaiya's mother dies and this incident makes Bhola disclose all that what had happened at the Thakur's house, leaving Kanhaiya enraged to avenge her death from the arrogant Thakur.
 When Thakur finds out that it was his daughter who had proposed marriage, he feels insulted and speechless for beating Bhola and his mother due to her daughter's actions.
 Thakur, angry with her daughter, fix her marriage to his friend Thakur Pratap Singh's son Ranjit, much against her wishes.
 He also apologizes to Kanhaiya and invites him to sing for his daughter's wedding.
 During her marriage ceremony, Chanchal apologizes for her father's actions and tells him that she truly loved him, but due to society and caste pressure she surrendered and agreed to her father's decision.
-This is over heard by Ranjit and he decides to cancel his marriage with Chanchal.
+This is overheard by Ranjit and he decides to cancel his marriage with Chanchal.
 But his father consoles him and tells him not to cancel the marriage but to keep her as a sex slave and marry a girl of his choice because Chanchal will bring much fortune with her, and that Thakur Pratap can control her family through Chanchal.
 But this is somehow heard by Thakur Raghuvir, and he decides to abandon the marriage.